Ernestine Russell: College coaching career

-After teaching high school and coaching a cheerleading team for five years, Michigan State athletic director Clarence Munn invited Russell to become the head coach of the Michigan State women's gymnastics club team.
+After teaching high school and coaching a cheerleading team for five years, Michigan State athletic director Biggie Munn invited Russell to become the head coach of the Michigan State women's gymnastics club team.
 In 1969, she became the women's gymnastics head coach at Clarion State College.
 Over the next decade, her Clarion State Golden Eagles teams compiled a perfect dual meet win–loss record of 58–0 in ten seasons and won Association for Intercollegiate Athletics for Women (AIAW) college national championships in 1977 and 1978.

 Russell then accepted an offer to become the head gymnastics coach for at the University of Florida, where she made a large impact upon joining the Florida Gators women's gymnastics team.
 With her as their head coach, the Gators won one AIAW national championship in 1982, and subsequently qualified for eleven consecutive NCAA national championship tournament appearances from 1982 to 1992.
 The Gators earned a total of 35 All-America honors and claimed three national event titles.
 Russell was named national coach of the year in 1982, when Florida won the AIAW gymnastics championship.
 Her Florida Gators teams also won five Southeastern Conference (SEC) championships, and she was named SEC Coach of the Year in 1989 and 1992.
 Her Florida Gators gymnasts compiled an overall win–loss record of 185–48; her 23-year career record as a head coach was 243–48.
 Russell's program marketing and event showmanship contributed greatly to the development and popularity of the Gator gymnastics program, and it was studied and emulated by other programs.

 She was inducted into the University of Florida Athletic Hall of Fame as an "Honorary Letterwinner" in 2013.